 When generic resources have been assigned to nodes using the server's nodes file, these resources can be requested at the time of job submission using the other field.
-(See Managing Consumable Generic Resources on page 1Managing Consumable Generic Resources in the Moab Workload Manager Manual Version Installation Guide for details on configuration within Moab).
+See Managing Consumable Generic Resources in the Moab Workload Manager Administrator Guide for details on configuration within Moab).

-Example 5-4: Generic
+Example 3-4: Generic